roboticaml/roboticaml.github.io/posts/completeness-of-vision.md

 ## Proof of Concept
-We start with a proof of concept, to ensure we are the right partners for each other and to demonstrate the value the Robotica platform, utilising DataRobot and our ML-Ops pipeline to take away the risk in predictive analytics.
+We start with a proof of concept, to ensure we are the right partners for each other and to demonstrate the value of the Robotica platform, utilising DataRobot and our ML-Ops pipeline to take away the risk in predictive analytics.
 A proof of concept may typically take just a couple of weeks.

 ![Customer facing data scientists](/img/collaborate.jpeg) <br />